Tight copywriting: What is it and how can you get it?

 Use the active, not the passive voice

 A passive sentence describes something being done to someone or something.
-It doesn’t ask people to do something; it asks for things to be done.
+It doesn’t ask people to do something; it describes things that have been or will be done.
 Passive sentences feel impersonal and indirect.
 You want to speak directly to your readers so:

 Passive: Your query will be addressed by our marketing manager.